AlmostReliable/merequester/guidebook/merequester.md

 ### Amount to Stock

-As mentioned before, the amount input box will react to the way you specify what to stock.
-If you want a custom amount, make sure to specify what to stock first and then enter your desired number.
-When you specified a fluid in the previous step, the input boxes will adapt and show a `B` behind them because the amount you enter is defined as Buckets.<br/>
+The Amount to Stock field indicates how much to stock.
+Specify what to stock first and then enter your desired value.
+For non-item requests, the field will adapt to the type.
+For example, showing a `B` to indicate buckets for fluid.<br/>
-The amount will specify the number of items or number of buckets of the fluid the system should keep in stock.
-When the current stock falls below that number, the <ItemLink id="requester"/> will start to emit crafting jobs to reach it again.
+When the current stock falls below the specified amount, the <ItemLink id="requester"/> will request more.
 <br/>

 ### Batch Size

-The next input box will specify the batch size.
-It refers to the number of items or number of buckets of the fluid the
-<ItemLink id="requester"/> will request at once when the current stock falls below the threshold from the previous input box.
-It is
+The next input field specifies the batch size that will be requested once the current stock falls below the threshold specified in the
-specifically the number of items or number of buckets of fluid, not the number of crafts.<br/>
+Amount to Stock field.<br/>
-This can be used to put less stress on [Crafting CPU](ae2:ae2-mechanics/autocrafting.md#the-crafting-cpu)s and machines required for the craft since the full amount will be crafted at once instead of waiting for a single craft to finish before emitting a new job.
+This can be used to put less stress on [Crafting CPU](ae2:ae2-mechanics/autocrafting.md#the-crafting-cpu)s and machines used in the craft since the full amount will be requested at once, rather than as many individual jobs.
 <br/>

 ### Submit Button

-In order to apply changes to the request, press enter after entering a number in an input box or click the submit button to the right of the current row.
-Unfocusing any of the input boxes without refocusing another input box of the same row or pressing the submit button, will result in the values being reset to their previous state.
+To apply changes to the request, enter the desired values in the Amount to Stock and Batch Size fields and then either press Enter or click the submit button to the right on the current row.
+Clicking into any other row will reset the values to their previous state.
 <br/>

 ### Status Bar

 The bar below the input boxes and the submit button reflects the current status of the request.
-It is empty if the request is disabled via the global switch or if you didn't configure what to stock.

 <br clear="all" />
 <br/>